itlab-vision/ITLab-Vision-deeplab/README.md

 ### Python

-Seyed Ali Mousavi has implemented a python version of run_pascal.sh.
+Seyed Ali Mousavi has implemented a python version of run_pascal.sh (Thanks, Ali!).
 If you are more familiar with Python, you may want to take a look at [this](https://github.com/TheLegendAli/CCVL).